HouseOfAgile/docker-jira/README.md

 ## Build Docker JIRA instance

+In order to connect with ssh, you should add your ssh keys in a ```config/``` directory.
+Then you can build it.

     sudo docker build -t="houseofagile/docker-jira" .

 ## Run your JIRA docker instance

     sudo docker run -d --name docker-jira -P houseofagile/docker-jira

+It could be nice to link jira with your mysql instance and to mount your jira-home as a volume

+    hoa_instance=jira-prod-staropramen && docker run -d -h $hoa_instance --name $hoa_instance --link staropramen-mysql:heypet-mysql -v /srv/volumes/jira-prod:/opt/jira-home houseofagile/docker-jira

 ## Add a vhost on your docker root host